 Seabirds, as long-lived top marine predators, possess several attributes that make them useful as environmental indicators (Einoder, 2009), as they provide both a measure of health of the species as well as an indication of overall state of the surrounding ecosystem (Piatt et al., 2007; Parsons et al., 2008).
 The Seychelles supports the greatest abundance of tropical seabirds in the Indian Ocean, estimated to be ca 3.4 million pairs (Le Corre et al., 2012).
 It is the main breeding ground for white-tailed tropicbirds (Phaethon lepturus), with an estimated 6500 breeding pairs (56% of the Western Indian Ocean breeding population and 13% of the global population (est. ca 50,000) (del Hoyo, J., Elliot, A. and Sargatal, 1992; Le Corre et al., 2012).
 This species is monitored on a number of Seychelles Islands primarily because it is one of the most ubiquitous seabird species, easily accessible to monitor; and secondly because it is considered an important indicator species, whose status reflects or predicts the condition(s) of the broader marine environment.

 P. lepturus is a pelagic seabird that undertakes long foraging trips and feeds mainly on surface-dwelling prey, such as flying fish and squid (Schreiber and Clapp, 1987; Teresa Catry et al., 2009).
 Their specific foraging strategy limits their rate of provisioning when these food sources are scarce (Schaffner, 1990) and therefore directly relates to chick rearing success (breeding success).
-Additionally, P. lepturus is ground nesting (Burger and Lawrence, 2000) and therefore nesting success is highly susceptible to habitat integrity and environmental perturbations such as climatic variations (Ancona et al., 2011) and invasive alien species (Russel and Le Corre, 2009).
+Additionally, P. lepturus is ground nesting (Burger and Lawrence, 2000) and therefore breeding success is highly susceptible to habitat integrity and environmental perturbations such as climatic variations (Ancona et al., 2011) and invasive alien species (Russel and Le Corre, 2009).

 Seabirds are more threatened than other comparable groups of birds and their status has deteriorated faster over recent decades (Croxall et al., 2012).
 The Western Indian Ocean (WIO) region has recently been prioritized for the conservation of global marine biodiversity in the face of climate change (Ramírez et al., 2017).
 With 115 islands stretching across an exclusive economic zone of 1.4 million km2, the Seychelles forms a substantial part of the WIO region but is a challenging location for coordinated monitoring efforts.
 Biodiversity monitoring programmes are widely used across the Seychelles and can form an integral role in informing conservation management.
 Determining trends in breeding success of such a key seabird species at a national and regional scale is an essential first step to inform effective management of this species.
 To use P.lepturus as an indicator of broader scale environmental changes, the factors influencing breeding success must also be distinguished.